yuvalmGS/gigaspaces-wiki-jekyll/xap100net/notify-container.markdown

 The notify event container can register for events or notifications, and have the events delivered in a FIFO order.

+{% info %}
-{% infosign %} For full FIFO support, the actual template also has to be marked as FIFO.
+For full FIFO support, the actual template also has to be marked as FIFO.
 For more details, refer to the [FIFO Support](./fifo-support.html) section.
+{%endinfo%}

 Here is an example of how FIFO events can be configured with the notify container: